pypsa-meets-earth/pypsa-earth/doc/optimization.rst

 historical data, where capacities are set (historical ones) and only operation is optimized.

+.. _sec-stochastic-optimization:
 Stochastic Optimization
 =======================

-So far we assumed *deterministic* optimization: all input time series (demand, solar irradiance) and parameters (natural gas price) are perfectly known.
+So far, we have assumed *deterministic* optimization: all input time series (demand, solar irradiance) and parameters (natural gas price) are perfectly known.
 However, in real life we often face uncertainty.